mcaceresb/stata-gtools/docs/index.md

 - Create a Stata C hashing API with thin wrappers around core functions.
     - This will be a C library that other users can import.
     - Some functionality will be available from Stata via gtooos, api()
-- Add option to `gtop` to display top X results in alpha order
 - Improve debugging info.
 - Improve code comments when you write the API!
 - Have some type of coding standard for the base (coding style)